fotistsiou/cinema_room_manager_java/README.md

     - Type casting
     - Calling methods
     - One-line condition with ternary operator
+    - For loop
     - While and do-while loops
-    - For loop
     - Break and continue.
 Branching
     - Primitive and reference types
     - Array
     - Iterating over arrays
     - Characters
+    - IDE
+    - What are bugs
     - Multidimensional array
+    - Debugging overview
+    - IntelliJ IDEA
+    - Run and debug with IntelliJ IDEA
+    - Debugging simple constructs
 - Stage 4/5: Add menu to your application
   - Add a menu that allows you to buy tickets and display the current state of the seating arrangement.
   - Stage Topics: